 Popularity

 JavaScript frameworks evolve all the time.
-React was developed in 2013, Vue.js – in 2014.
+React was developed in 2013, and Vue.js – in 2014.
 It took less than 5-6 years for both tools to become the leading front-end development solutions.
 That’s why statistics on popularity are changing continually – you never know which new framework will take front-end development by storm over the next few years.

-React js is used by at least 1,600 000 websites.
-According to StackOverflow, it’s a preferred front-end development framework of the majority of software developers.
+React.js is currently used by over 52 million websites.
+According to Stack Overflow, it’s a preferred front-end development framework for the majority of software developers.
 For now, it’s a leading JS framework on the market.
+In fact, some consider React to be the best JS framework due to its ecosystem and adoption factors.

 Performance

 However, Vue is faster when it comes to component creation and updates.
-In React, you need to re-optimize a component whenever you are making a change.
-Every component then should be identified with specific commands (shouldComponentUpdate and PureComponent).
-When the project starts scaling, managing hundreds of components is a task that can potentially lead to tech debt.
+In React, you need to optimize a component whenever you make a change.
+Each component should utilize specific methods (like shouldComponentUpdate and PureComponent) to manage re-rendering.
+When the project starts scaling, managing hundreds of components is a challenging task that may potentially lead to technical debt.

 Scaling